OpenBB-finance/openbb-docs/content/pro/openbb-copilot.md

 ## General question answering

-As seen in the previous section, OpenBB Copilot is capable of answering general financial questions and answers.
+OpenBB Copilot is capable of answering general financial questions and answers.
 For example, you can ask Copilot things like:

 - "What's the difference between stocks and bonds?"
 - "Explain inflation."
 - "Can you explain the concept of dollar-cost averaging?"

-For general financial questions, OpenBB Copilot will rely on the underlying model's extensive training data to formulate answers.
+For general financial questions, OpenBB Copilot will rely on its underlying model's extensive training data to formulate answers.
 We encourage users to explore this functionality with in-depth and varied questions.

-## Querying the dashboard
+## Using data from the dashboard

-By default, OpenBB Copilot can access the data shown on your active dashboard.
-This allows it to answer questions based on the information currently visible.
+By default, OpenBB Copilot can access the data shown on your currently-active dashboard.
+This allows OpenBB Copilot to answer questions based on the information currently visible.

-For example, if you ask for a summary of the latest news about Apple, OpenBB Copilot will use the Company News widget on your dashboard (if it's displaying news for AAPL) to provide an accurate response.
+For example, if you ask for a summary of the latest news about Apple, OpenBB Copilot will retrieve the Company News widget data on your dashboard (provided the widget has been added to the dashboard) to provide an answer.

 <img src="https://openbb-assets.s3.amazonaws.com/docs/copilot/aapl_+news_chat_example.jpg" alt="aapl news openbb copilot" width="80%" height="80%" />

-It's important to know which data OpenBB Copilot used for its answers.
-That's why it will always cite the data source it referenced when responding to your query.
-Sometimes, OpenBB Copilot will generate an artifact (such as text or table) it used to answer your question.
+When querying OpenBB Copilot, it is important to understand which data OpenBB Copilot used to answer your query.
+As a result, OpenBB Copilot will always cite the data source it referenced when responding to your query.

 <img src="https://openbb-assets.s3.amazonaws.com/docs/copilot/citation_chat_example.jpg" alt="citations openbb copilot" width="80%" height="80%" />